NREL/erad/paper/paper.md

 # Example Usage

 ERAD has been used as part of multiple high-impact research efforts.
-Specifically, it was used to analyze equitable access to critical services for 8 neighborhoods in the city of Los Angeles [@la100-es-chapter12] as it transitions to a 100% renewable energy future as part of the LA100 Equity Strategies project [@la100-equity-strategy].
+Specifically, it was used to analyze energy access to critical services for 8 neighborhoods in the city of Los Angeles [@la100-es-chapter12] as it transitions to a 100% renewable energy future as part of the LA100 Equity Strategies project [@la100-equity-strategy].
 For transmission distribution cosimulation after a flooding disaster, ERAD has also been used to generate distribution system outage scenarios as a part of North American Energy Resilience Model (NAERM) [@naerm] studies.

 # Next Steps